 From here the route crosses fairly level ground to divide after 300m.
 It doesn't matter which path you take as they rejoin after a further 600m.
 However it's worth taking the right hand route to a stile in the right hand wall at grid ref SD831640.
 Cross the stile and climb up a faint path to the summit of an unnamed outcrop with a small cairn to the left.
 Your reward?
 A panoramic view over the whole of Upper Ribblesdale with the Three Peaks dominating the scene.

 When you've taken in the view, retrace your steps back to the stile and turn right on the path.
 After a few hundred metres, it begins to descend steeply with Settle spread out below.
 A track is reached at grid ref.
 SD823640 which continues the steep descent to a road at the edge of the town.
 Continue down the road for a short distance to reach the Market Place where any number of cafes and pubs are available to offer post walk refreshments.

 Settle is well served by both bus and train services which make this walk suitable for those without their own transport.
 Buses stop in the Market Place while the station is a 300m walk from the start.
-Full details of transport links can be found on the North Yorkshire County Council website.

 Recommended Books & eBooks